opf/openproject/docs/user-guide/agile-boards/README.md

 **Basic board**: You can freely create lists, name them  and order your work packages within.
 If you move work packages between  the lists, there will be **NO changes** to the work package  itself.
 This allows you to create flexible boards for any kind of  activity you would like to track, e.g. Management of Ideas.

 **Action board**: Create boards with filtered lists on a single attribute, e.g. Status.
 Moving work packages between the lists will update the attribute, e.g. Status.
-You can choose between Action boards for **Status** or **Versions**.
+You can choose between Action boards for **Status**, **Assignee** or **Versions**.
 More to be added soon.

 ![OpenProject-Boards_create-form](OpenProject-Boards_create-form.png)